mvdmakesthings/Ephemeris/docs/observer-geometry.md

 # Observer Geometry and Pass Prediction

+> **Brief Description**: Learn coordinate transformations (ECI → ECEF → ENU → Horizontal) and pass prediction algorithms for calculating satellite visibility from Earth-based locations.

+## Overview

 This document explains the mathematical foundations and coordinate transformations used in Ephemeris for computing satellite visibility from Earth-based observer locations.

-## Overview
+**Theory-First Approach**: We begin with the mathematical foundations of coordinate systems and transformation matrices, then show how Ephemeris implements these concepts in Swift for practical satellite tracking applications.

+**What You'll Learn:**
+- Four coordinate systems: ECI, ECEF, Geodetic, and ENU
+- Transformation matrices and Greenwich Sidereal Time
+- Azimuth, elevation, range, and range rate calculations
+- Pass prediction algorithms (bisection and golden-section search)
+- Atmospheric refraction corrections
+- Swift implementation using the `Observer` and `Topocentric` types

-The observer support system enables you to:
+**The observer support system enables you to:**
 - Calculate azimuth, elevation, range, and range rate for any satellite from any location on Earth
 - Predict satellite passes with accurate AOS (Acquisition of Signal), maximum elevation, and LOS (Loss of Signal) times
 - Apply atmospheric refraction corrections for low-elevation observations